iHiD/v3/languages/csharp/docs/concept-exercises.md

 ## Already implemented exercises

-These are the exercises that have currently been implemented, as well as the concepts they teach and their prerequisite concepts:
+These are the concept exercises that have currently been implemented, as well as the concepts they teach and their prerequisite concepts:

 | exercise                                                            | concepts                                                       | prerequisites                                                  |
 | ------------------------------------------------------------------- | -------------------------------------------------------------- | -------------------------------------------------------------- |